SymfonyCasts/dynamic-forms/README.md

 # Dynamic / Dependent Symfony Form Fields

+**NOTE**: This package is currently experimental.
+It seems to work great - but forms are complex!
+If you find a bug, please open an issue!

 Ever have a form field that depends on another?

 * Show a field only if another field is set to a specific value;